-The Designated Safeguarding Lead: Emma Bullworthy (DHT for Inclusion)
+The Designated Safeguarding Lead: Mrs Harriet Mukhtar (DHT for Inclusion)

-Deputy Designated Safeguarding Leads: Sam Daly (Head Teacher), Harriet Russell (Deputy Head), Natalie Mckenzie (Assistant Head), Sheldon Brown (Learning Mentor)
+Deputy Designated Safeguarding Leads: Mrs. Sam Daly (Head Teacher), Mrs. Natasha Arnold (Deputy Head), Mrs. Sobia Hussain (Assistant Head) and Mr. Sheldon Brown (Pastoral Lead)

-The Nominated Governors for safeguarding children are: Allison Allen (Chair of Governors) and Laura Macinnes (Parent Governor)
+The Nominated Governors for safeguarding children are: Mrs. Allison Allen (Chair of Governors) and Mrs. Laura Macinnes (Parent Governor)

 We have a number of policies and procedures in place that contribute to our safeguarding commitment.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.